quark-engine/quark-engine/docs/source/install.rst

                                       Set the confidence threshold
       --help                          Show this message and exit.

-To know how to run scans for a directory, please have a look at :ref:`Directory Scanning <dir_scan>`
+To learn how to scan multiple samples in a directory, please have a look at :ref:`Directory Scanning <dir_scan>`